19 Cool Things To Do In Honolulu On A Budget

 Fun Fact: Honolulu’s Chinatown is one of the oldest in the United States, dating back to the 1800s, and is famous for its role in the sugarcane boom.

-3. Savor the Sizzle at Hangang Korean BBQ
+3. Fire Up Your Taste Buds at Hangang Korean BBQ

 4. Elevate Your Sushi Game at Sushi Gyoshin